ssh2611/wdps/README.md

 #### Discussion on results

-The precision results are fairly low due to the fact the language model used gives us large number of prediction.
+The precision results are fairly low due to the fact the language model used gives us large number of predictions.
 On adjusting the formula to calculate accuracy, the score improves.

-#### Conclusion